KevinWorkman/HappyCoding/tutorials/html/_posts/2021-02-14-github-profile-readme.md

 This tutorial walks you through the process of creating a GitHub profile README, and ends on some next steps for creating your own webpage using GitHub Pages!

-Before you get started, sign up for a GitHub account [here](https://github.com/join).
+Before you get started, sign up for a GitHub account [Github -Join](https://github.com/join).

 # Git